-The Wolper Law Firm is currently investigating claims against Robert Jamison II (CRD 5793591),a Financial Adviser at Independent Financial Group in Salinas, California and PNC Investments in Atlanta, Georgia.
+The Wolper Law Firm, P.A. is currently investigating claims against Robert Jamison II (CRD 5793591),a Financial Adviser at Independent Financial Group in Salinas, California and PNC Investments in Atlanta, Georgia.
 Scott Dolven has been in the securities industry since 2010.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on December 12, 2018, Robert Jamison was sanctioned by FINRA for allegedly referring customers to an unregistered individual for the purpose of investment.
 Specifically, the FINRA sanction states: